eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/content-type-header/post-todos-json.md

 description: How to solve API challenge POST todos JSON.
 Creating a todo with JSON format.
 ---

-How to complete the challenge `POST /todos JSON` to send a POST request to create a todo item with body and response in JSON format.
+# How to complete the challenge `POST /todos JSON`

+To fully specify a request and response format we should control the `content-type` and `accept` headers.
+In this challenge we do this to send a POST request to create a todo item with body and response in JSON format.

 ## 	POST /todos JSON